-New Para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: As appropriate, this chapeau language does not preclude the possibility that individual groups of vulnerable people may need to be referenced specifically in some action lines.
-We recommend that this chapeau language should be explicitly referenced at the beginning of each action line.
+New Para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Further: We reaffirm the human rights and fundamental freedoms enshrined in the Universal Declaration of Human Rights and relevant international human rights treaties, including the International Covenant on Civil and Political Rights; the International Covenant on Economic, Social and Cultural Rights; paragraphs 3, 4 and 5 of the Geneva Declaration; and recall Human Rights Council Resolutions A/HRC/20/8 on The promotion, protection and enjoyment of human rights on the Internet, A/HRC/24/4 on The right to development; and Resolution A/RES/68/167 of the UN General Assembly on The right to privacy in the digital age.

 As appropriate, this chapeau language does not preclude the possibility that individual groups of vulnerable people may need to be referenced specifically in some action lines.
 We recommend that this chapeau language should be explicitly referenced at the beginning of each action line.

+This chapeau language applies to each action line.

 Iran, Government: As appropriate, this chapeau language does not preclude the possibility that individual groups of vulnerable people may need to be referenced specifically in some action lines.
 We recommend that this chapeau language should be explicitly referenced at the beginning of each action line.